Research

 Clinical Studies

 Non-IgE mediated food allergies are characterized by gastrointestinal symptoms (diarrhea, vomiting, bloody stool, persistent distress/colic, regurgitation and constipation) and Cow’s Milk is the most frequent involved food.
 There are no validated tests for the diagnosis of non-IgE Cow’s Milk allergy (CMA), apart from the oral food challenge.
-The V1605-201/APTITUDE study aims to evaluate the sensitivity and specificity of a standardized Atopy patch test DBV1605 in the diagnosis of non-IgE mediated CMA.
+This study aims to evaluate the sensitivity and specificity of a standardized atopy patch test in the diagnosis of non-IgE mediated CMA.
 [ClinicalTrial.gov link]

 Long chain polyunsaturated fatty acids (PUFAs) play a role in allergic diseases.
 Observations link n-3 PUFA docosahexaenoic acid (DHA) to allergy prevention.
 Preliminary results reported association between food allergy and dysbalanced PUFAs metabolism.
 The study aims to explore the influence of crucial enzymatic activities in PUFAs metabolism, delta-5, (FADS1) and delta-6 (FADS2) desaturase, gene polymorphisms on n-6 and n-3 serum levels in children with IgE-mediated cow milk allergy (CMA).